-British policeman suspended after video shows him kneeling on black suspect's neck
+British policeman suspended after video shows him kneeling on Black suspect's neck

 "Some of the techniques used cause me great concern - they are not taught in police training," Metropolitan Police Deputy Commissioner Steve House said in a statement.

-The Metropolitan Police referred the incident for investigation by Britain's independent police watchdog.
+The Metropolitan Police referred the incident for investigation by Britain's independent police watchdog, and London Mayor Sadiq Khan called for a swift and thorough investigation of what he described as a "distressing" incident.

-The suspect was arrested on suspicion of affray and possession of an offensive weapon, and remains in police custody.
+The suspect was arrested on Thursday evening on suspicion of affray and possession of an offensive weapon, following reports of a fight, and remains in police custody, police said.

+Video footage showed one police officer, who was white, appearing to kneel on the suspect's head and neck, while another officer of east Asian ethnicity assisted in the restraint.

+The officer stopped kneeling on the suspect after the suspect said "Get off my neck", and the suspect was later shown sitting up and speaking with the officers.

 ((david.milliken@reuters.com; +44 20 7542 5109; Reuters Messaging: david.milliken.thomsonreuters.com@reuters.net))